The Musk Foundation Has Donated To Help Schools in Flint Get Water Filters. But Will They Actually Remove Lead?

 How Will The Funding Be Used?

 Musk initially announced the filters would comply with FDA’s 5 parts per billion standard (which is actually the standard for lead in bottled water), instead of EPA’s 15 part per billion Action Level.
 While definitely lower than EPA's threshold, the American Academy of Pediatrics and Center for Disease Control have both acknowledged that there is no safe level of lead for children.
-The Musk Foundation has not released the exact type of filtration Flint Community Schools plans to use.
+The Musk Foundation has not released the exact type of water filters Flint, Michigan Community Schools plans to use.
 Press releases have indicated some type of ultraviolet filtration system.

 What Is UV Water Filtration?